 3. An early Loan Diminishes The Importance Of Hard Work

-As Mr. Cuban said, anyone who starts a business must “know your industry and your company better than anyone in the whole wide world.”
+As Mr Cuban said, anyone who starts a business must “know your industry and your company better than anyone in the whole wide world.”

-In other words, you shouldn’t be starting a business unless you have some sort of strategy that you believe will give you a significant advantage on your competition.
+In other words, you shouldn’t be starting a business unless you have some strategy that you believe will give you a significant advantage on your competition.
 You need to be able to offer something other businesses can’t, and if this idea is as good as you think it is, you won’t need money to earn success.

-This implies that anything that could be acquired from a startup loan is nowhere near as valuable as the time and energy it takes to become an expert in a certain industry.
-To start a business, you must commit to work as long as you can to achieve the means to grow your business.
+This implies that anything that could be acquired from a startup loan is nowhere near as valuable as the time and energy it takes to become an expert in a particular industry.
+To start a business, you must commit to working as long as you can to achieve the means to grow your business.
 It’s not extra funds but several years of steadily working towards a goal that ultimately prepares a business owner for greatness.

 Are You Feeling Confused Right Now?